Woman sexually assaulted at Stanford reveals her identity

 SAN FRANCISCO (AP) — The woman who was sexually assaulted in 2015 on the campus of Stanford University by a college swimmer and read a powerful statement at his sentencing has revealed her identity.

-Chanel Miller is known in legal proceedings as “Emily Doe” and gave interviews to the New York Times and “60 Minutes” that appeared on Wednesday.
+Chanel Miller is known in legal proceedings as “Emily Doe.”
+Her name was revealed Wednesday in a New York Times story and by “60 Minutes,” which will air an interview with her Sunday.

 Many people were enraged when her attacker Brock Turner was sentenced to only six months in jail in 2016 after his conviction for felony sexual assault.